robrua/easy-bert/README.md

 easy-bert also provides a CLI tool to conveniently do one-off embeddings of sequences with BERT.
 It can also convert a TensorFlow Hub model to a saved model.

 Run `bert --help`, `bert embed --help` or `bert download --help` to get details about the CLI tool.

+# Docker
+easy-bert comes with a [docker build](https://cloud.docker.com/repository/docker/robrua/easy-bert) that can be used as a base image for applications that rely on bert embeddings or to just run the CLI tool without needing to install an environment.